Azure/azure-iot-sdk-c/doc/Docker_SDK_Cross_Compile.md

 **Note:** Depending upon your device you may need to copy additional binaries from the container in order to add them to your device.
 For example you device may not have the OpenSSL binaries so you will need to copy libssl.so and libcrypto.so.
 This could also be true for libuuid and libcurl.
 All of these libraries will be in the toolchain typically in ```/usr/local/lib```.
 # A Complete Example
-You can find two complete examples in [samples](../samples/dockerbuilds).
-This directory contains Docker scripts to cross compile the SDK for MIPS32 and for Raspbian and subsequently builds an application.
+You can find three complete examples in [samples](../samples/dockerbuilds).
+This directory contains Docker scripts to cross compile the SDK for MIPS32, ARM, and for Raspbian and subsequently builds an application.
 In order to reduce the number of files required, the steps are slightly modified though they perform the same function.
 To cross compile the SDK for Raspbian, create an application and copy it to your host use the following steps.
 ```bash
 # Change directory to your Azure IoT SDK cloned repository root
 cd <SDK Root>